VMFA-115: Vietnam War

-F-4B Phantoms of VMFA-115 and VMFA-323 on the flight-line at Danang in 1966.
+F-4B Phantoms of VMFA-115 and VMFA-323 on the flight-line at Da Nang in 1966.

 In 1964/65, the squadron transitioned the McDonnell F-4B Phantom II and was redesignated VMFA-115.
 The "Able Eagles" were deployed to Da Nang Air Base, Republic of Vietnam on 14 October 1965.
 During the Vietnam War, VMFA-115 flew more than 34,000 combat sorties, providing close air support for Marines during such battles as the Tet Offensive, Battle of Hue, Battle of Khe Sahn, and Task Force Delta.
 The squadron was awarded the Hanson Trophy in 1971 by the Commandant of the Marine Corps.
 In March 1971 VMFA-115 was relocated to Iwakuni, Japan.
 On 6 April 1972 the squadron flew into Da Nang Air Base to support operations against the North Vietnamese Easter Offensive.
 On 16 July 1972 the squadron moved its operations to Royal Thai Air Base Nam Phong, Thailand and began flying combat sorties the next day.
 The squadron continued to fly close air support sorties in addition to playing a key fighter role in Operation Linebacker missions over North Vietnam.
 For its efforts supporting operations in Vietnam, VMFA-115 was awarded the Marine Corps Aviation Association's Robert M. Hanson Award as the top fighter attack squadron in the Marine Corps for 1972.